 Katie is a Jane of all trades who embodies self-awareness and conscientiousness in everything she does.
 Her background in art led her to a career in the design tech space where she gets to combine her hunger for business and creativity in San Francisco.
-As an ex-gymnast, the Hoffman Process helped Katie separate her perfectionism from her innate love for movement.
+As an ex-gymnast, the Hoffman Process helped her separate her perfectionism from her innate love for movement.
 As a result, she now does acrobatics at a local circus gym.

 When she’s not working or doing backflips, Katie is working on her latest woodworking project, training her deaf dog Ruby, cooking up her favorite vegetarian dishes, and enjoying the city’s best coffee.

 The Dark Side: Katie and Liz engage in conversation about the Dark Side (the aggregate of one’s negative patterns).
 Katie had related her alcoholism to something like the Dark Side, but when she learned about the Dark Side at the Process and was no longer drinking, she came to see that the Dark Side wasn’t just her alcoholism.
 It was also her anxiety and all the ways she tries to soothe herself in moments when life gets difficult.